revectores/notes/engineering_science/computer_science/database/SQL/SQL.md

 ### 1. Naming Convention

-##### # Should I use the SQL keyword uppercase?
+##### # Keyword Case

-It might be an historial convenience when the editor doesn't support syntax highlighting to make the SQL more readable, while it seems to be less readable to make it SHOUT nowadays, so in the modern editor we'll keep it lowercase unless there's good reasons to captialize it.
+It might be an historial convenience when the editor doesn't support syntax highlighting to make the SQL more readable, while it seems to be less readable to make it SHOUT nowadays, so we'll keep it lowercase, as the modern Homo sapiens.

-##### # Should I use plural or singualr to name my table?
+##### # Table Name Form

 There's a huge divergence between programmers still.
 We prefer singular.
 The most important reason is that, although it seems more logic to name a table that stores more than one user as `users`, but as far as we concerned the name should be considered as an abstraction model or set instead of the "objects container".
 The advantage of this perspective is shown more clear in the query process, where we try to get the property of record: